English

 Year 10

 Most students will have the opportunity to attain a qualification in both English Language and English Literature and we follow the AQA specification for both of these.
-To support our vulnerable students, we offer them the opportunity to study English Functional Skills alongside English Language to help reinforce the most important reading, writing and spoken language skills.
-Throughout the course, students will study both Language and Literature (or Functional Skills) side by side to allow students to see how the two qualifications complement one another, but to also allow them to experience a varied learning experience day-to-day.
+To support our vulnerable students, we offer them the opportunity to study the Entry Level Certificate, ‘Step Up to English’, alongside English Language to help reinforce the most important reading, writing and spoken language skills.
+Throughout the course, students will study both Language and Literature (or the Entry Level Certificate) side by side to allow students to see how the two qualifications complement one another, but to also allow them to experience a varied learning experience day-to-day.
+English Language and English Literature are taught by separate teachers in eight hours a fortnight.
+In Year 10, students spend five hours on Literature to ensure that we cover the majority of the course content.
+In the three English Language lessons, we focus on developing core skills and understanding the demands of the exam.

 Throughout the year, students will cover a range of reading and writing skills for their English Language exam.
 Students will be expected to cover simple information retrieval, summary, language analysis and comparison for the reading elements of their exam.
 For writing, it is vital that students focus carefully on the technical aspects of their writing (spelling, punctuation and grammar) as well as developing their vocabulary and style to suit a range of audiences and purposes.